 Boats equipped with two batteries have a battery select switch to indicate which battery will be used.
 The switch is labeled "1", "2", "1+2" and "off".
 In normal use alternate between the battery "1" and battery "2" positions.
 The battery that is selected will provide power to the engine and accessories.
 In an emergency situation when neither battery will start the engine, the select switch allows you to combine the power of both batteries by selecting "1+2".
 However, once the engine is started, you should return the switch to the "1" or "2" position.
+See "Battery Wiring with Select Switch - Single" on page 8-15 for a diagram.

 On twin engine boats with two select switches, a switch should be connected to each engine.
 Either battery may start either engine.
 In normal use, select position "1" on one switch and position "2" on the other so that both batteries will be charged simultaneously.
 The DC accessories on the boat will always be controlled by the starboard switch.
+See "Battery Wiring with Select Switches - Dual" on page 8-16 for a diagram.